 Green Energy at Industrial Scale

 Why it’s hard to abate energy-hungry industries that rely on fossil fuels today.
 Which alternatives have a promising outlook?
-Can batteries compete with hydrogen, methanol or, ammonia?
+Can batteries compete with hydrogen, methanol or ammonia?
 What opportunities exist for collaboration to speed the transition?

 Carsten Reincke-Collon, Director Future Technologies, Aggreko, Germany

-Negative Missions Technology: Reinventing a process as old as time
+Negative Missions Technology: Reinventing a Process as Old as Time

 Biochar is one of the most promising negative emission technologies but how a new innovation play an outsize role in removing carbon from the air, sequestering it for thousands of years and providing a source of heat and greener urban infrastructure – all at a competitive price per ton of carbon removed.

-Henrietta Moon, Co-Founder & CEO, Carbo Culture, Finland
+Henrietta Moon, Co-founder & CEO, Carbo Culture, Finland

 Is Battery Technology the Solution to the Green Transition?

-Peter Rawlinson, CEO & CTO Lucid Motors, California, USA in conversation with Tate Ryan-Mosley Reporter, Data and Audio, MIT Technology Review
+Peter Rawlinson, CEO & CTO Lucid Motors, USA in conversation with Tate Ryan-Mosley Reporter, Data and Audio, MIT Technology Review

 Anxiety bedevils plans for all-electric aircraft — to date the technology to enable sustained battery power over thousands of kilometres doesn’t exist.
 And then there are issues of weight and of cost, not to mention production at sector scale and safety.
-However, NASA has advanced proposals to test electric, vertical take-o and landing aircraft while Rolls Royce claims to be on the cusp of manufacturing power systems for some of the first eVTOLs.
+However, NASA has advanced proposals to test electric, vertical take-off and landing aircraft while Rolls Royce claims to be on the cusp of manufacturing power systems for some of the first eVTOLs.
 Which technologies will fuel a clean and green aviation industry?